riscv-europe/summit-website-development/summit/2026/call-for-demos.md

 research institutions to showcase their innovative research and development outcomes through hardware and software demonstrations.
-The Program Committee invites universities, research institutions, and enthusiasts of open computing architectures and solutions to join the **RISC-V University Demo Initiative**.
+The Program Committee invites universities, research institutions, and individual enthusiasts of open computing architectures and solutions to join the **RISC-V University Demo Initiative**.
 This event is where academic innovation intersects with the world of RISC-V and open-source hardware and software.

 Are you using, developing, or designing on RISC-V?
 If the answer is “YES!” this call is for you!
 No matter the domain (automotive,